gawati/gawati-docs/docs/source/setup/setup-essentials.rst

 SSL server certificate
 =======================

+Gawati works with 2 distict URLs.
+One as the main website URL (eg my.gawati.local) and one for the medie / file repository providing static content derived from the main URL (media.my.gawati.local).

-Your SSL certificate name must match your Gawati server URL.
+Your SSL certificate names must match your Gawati server URL.
 The installer offers two mutually exclusive options for creating a certificate.

 - signed locally (use for internal server / testing)